 - correctly perform calculations for basic spirometric parameters,

 - implement appropriate quality assurance procedures for spirometric equipment, and

 - recognize the applications, strengths, and limitations of spirometry in the occupational health setting.

 Class location is in University Office Plaza located at 2221 University Avenue Southeast, Rooms 114/116, Minneapolis, MN, 55414.

-The Midwest Center for Occupational Health and Safety reserves the right to cancel any course.
-In the event of cancellation, you will receive a refund of the course fee.
-The Midwest Center is not responsible for refund of travel or other costs incurred by registrants.
-The registration fee is refundable if cancellation by the registrant is received seven days prior to the course date.
+- The registration fee is refundable if a cancellation request by the registrant is received seven days prior to the course start date.
 No refund is available after that time.

 - In the event of a course cancellation, a complete refund of fees paid will be made.
 In the event of a cancellation, the University of Minnesota is not responsible for participant housing or travel expenses incurred by the registrants.

 For questions regarding this course, contact Continuing Public Health Education and Outreach at 612-626-4515 | email@example.com.